 Frequently Asked Questions

-What are Parallel Search Lanes and how do they benefit AI agents?
+Q: What are Parallel Lanes and how do they benefit AI agents?

-Can SearchCans help reduce LLM token costs for RAG systems?
+Q: Can SearchCans reduce LLM token costs for RAG systems?

-Is SearchCans suitable for enterprise-level AI agent deployments?
+Q: Is SearchCans suitable for enterprise AI deployments?

 Conclusion